y508926/block-sdk-preview/doc/100-InputAndOutput.md

 The `fields` provided to `listensForInput` do not have to reflect exact fields of an event type.
 For example, when listening to Cumulocity `Measurement` objects, a `fragment` and `series` are specified, but these do not correspond to fields of an event type (instead, the values are keys in the measurements dictionary and sub-dictionary).

 The `BlockBase.listensForInput` should be called during a call to `$validate`.
 The runtime needs to validate that any inputs or outputs for a model are legal in the context of other models running.

+### Multiple inputs

+For blocks that use multiple inputs, `BlockBase.listensForInput` returns an input identifier that can be added to a `TimerParams` with the `withInputId` method.
+This allows the framework to identify which input a block is using, and is required if the block has more than one input.
+This can be stored on the block object itself.

 ### Routing inputs to workers and partitions